Curriculum Design at St. Wilfrid’s Church of England Primary Academy

 Curriculum Leaders: Mrs. Kohler, Miss Beckwith and Mrs. Mullen

 Our Phonics curriculum aims to motivate and inspire children through a curriculum that engages and challenges all learners.
 Our curriculum is designed to deepen knowledge and develop skills, with literacy at the heart, ensuring effective progression to become confident, fluent readers with secure understanding and comprehension skills.

 Our Christian Values and Distinctiveness, alongside our School Mission Statement of ‘Achieve, Believe and Care’, are at the heart of our curriculum and all that we do at St. Wilfrid’s.

-Children start Phase Two as they enter Reception.
+Phase 2 starts as the children enter Reception.
 The purpose of this phase is to teach 19 letters and move children on from oral blending and segmentation to blending and segmentation with letters.
-By the end of this Phase children should be able to read some CVC words and to spell them using magnetic letters or by writing the letters they need to make words.
-During this phase children will be introduced to some “tricky” words which must be learned as sight vocabulary.

-Phase Five is taught throughout Year One.
-In this Phase children broaden their knowledge of graphemes and phonemes for use in reading and spelling.
+Phase 5 is taught throughout Year 1 and broadens their knowledge of graphemes and phonemes for use in reading and spelling.
 They also learn new graphemes and alternative pronunciations of these and some alternative pronunciations for graphemes they already know.
-Children will become quicker at recognising high frequency and “tricky” words and will read and spell these correctly.

 Teachers ensure that their teaching develops pupils’ oral vocabulary as well as their ability to understand and use a variety of grammatical structures, giving particular support to pupils whose oral language skills are insufficiently developed.
 Phonics is delivered through highly effective ‘quality first teaching’.
 Teachers continually assess learning in each lesson to ensure that children are progressing through the phases.